2naturedigital/BabyToy/README.md

 We highly suggest screen pinning so your little human cannot accidentally change apps and get into unwanted trouble.

-A preview (or teaser) can be found here: https://youtu.be/nN2s-YOMi1Q

 # 2NatureDigital Team
     Richard Moore &
     James Cotellesse